ARISE

 Health systems

-• Designate a single institutional owner for AI evaluation and governance, reporting into the C-suite.
+• Designate a single institutional owner for AI evaluation.

 Builders

-• Report failure modes alongside performance; build evaluation into the product.
+• Report failure modes alongside performance and build evaluation into the product so customers can monitor performance against their own data.

 Investors

-• Make evaluation infrastructure part of due diligence and post-investment monitoring.
+• Make evaluation infrastructure part of due diligence — either build an in-house toolkit or partner with trusted evaluators.

-• Stress test theses against payment-model risk and EHR-bundling risk.
+• Stress test thesis against payment-model risk and EHR-bundling risk.

 Researchers

-• Prioritize benchmarks that capture harm, omission, and calibration under uncertainty.
+• Prioritize benchmarks that capture harm severity, omission, and calibration under uncertainty over aggregate accuracy.

-• Develop accountability frameworks for AI-assisted decisions that cause harm.
+• Develop accountability frameworks that delineate liability across developers, institutions, and clinicians when AI-assisted decisions cause harm.

 How to cite